flowslate/www-site/src/content/blog/schema-drift-announcement.md

 Why?
 Because the pipeline didn't expect that new column.

-**Today, FlowSlate is ending the fear of schema changes.
+**Today, Saddle Data is ending the fear of schema changes.
 We are introducing comprehensive Schema Drift Detection and Auto-Migration for PostgreSQL, MySQL, and Cassandra.**

 ## Control Your Schema Evolution